Design Docs at Google: How to Write Effective Software Design Documents

 • Whether you’re running an A/B test, canary, or phased rollout

-Treat this like an metrics review plan, not an afterthought.
-This is how your work gets defended in postmortems, praised in promotions, and funded for v2.
+Pro tip: Treat this as your metrics review plan, not an afterthought.
+It’s how your work gets defended in postmortems, praised in promotions, and funded for v2.

-This isn’t a CYA section.
-It’s a sign of rigorous thinking.
+This isn’t a “cover your ass” section—it’s proof of rigorous thinking.

 Discuss: